Mobile phone provider reviews

 Article 4 of 13

-How good is Giffgaff mobile?
-2019 Which? mobile provider satisfaction survey
+How good is Giffgaff?
+2020 Which? mobile network satisfaction survey

-Before signing up for a new phone deal, read our review of Giffgaff to see how it did in our regular mobile phone satisfaction survey.
+Before signing up for a new phone deal, read our Giffgaff review to see how it did in our regular mobile phone satisfaction survey.

 - give you a full breakdown of how its customers rated it for key factors, including customer service, value for money and incentives.